kennethormandy/craft-marketplace/docs/docs/getting-started/upgrading-from-v1.md

 ## Template Helpers

 There is a new Twig template helper, to generate the most common form patterns for you.
-You may which to remove your default account connection form in favour of the following:
+You may wish to remove your default account connection form, in favour of the following:

 ```twig
 {{ craft.marketplace.renderConnector() }}